goatcorp/faq/xl_troubleshooting.md

 To remedy it, you can either wait a while and try again then, or set your VPN to Japan until you are on the title screen.
 Then you should be able to play normally without a VPN.
 DNS changes have also been said to help.

-We can recommend mudfish as a VPN for FFXIV as it's cheap and seems to work reliably.
+We can recommend mudfish as a VPN for playing FFXIV as it's cheap and seems to work reliably.
+If you get errors when patching, we recommend ProtonVPN.

 To troubleshoot, you can ping frontier.ffxiv.com, SE's Japanese login server.
 <hr>